15-minute Bibim Myeon (Korean Spicy Cold Noodles)

-This Bibim Myeon recipe is quick and easy particularly suited for hot summer days when you long for a spicy, tangy dish prepared in just a few minutes.
+This Korean Spicy Noodles recipe called Bibim Myeon or Bibim Guksu in Korean, is quick and easy particularly suited for hot summer days when you long for a spicy, tangy dish prepared in just a few minutes.
+Imagine slurping up tender wheat noodles coated in a vibrant sauce that packs a spicy punch, balanced perfectly with hints of sweetness and tanginess.

-I suggest you keep these Korean spicy cold noodles in your arsenal as you will adore each and every bite of this scrumptious dish.
+Keep this Korean spicy cold noodles recipe in your arsenal as you can use it as a quick meal on busy weekdays but also makes you adore each and every bite even on a weekend night.
 Once you dig into this there’s no way of forgetting it!

 Bibim Myeon Korean Spicy Cold Noodles